Minors of non-hamiltonian polyhedra and the Herschel family: Non-hamiltonian polyhedra without minors

-Similarly, if \( A_1 \) does not contain a spanning path with end-vertices \( h_1^1 \) and \( h_2' \), then, by \cite[Lemma~17]{Ellingham2016}, \( A_1 \) contains a \( K_{2,2} \) minor rooted at \( h_1^1 \) and \( h_2' \).
-This would lead to \( G \) containing the fifth graph in Figure~\ref{fig:u} as a minor, which is also impossible. \end{proof}
+Similarly, if $A_1$ does not contain a spanning path with end-vertices $h_1^1$ and $u$, then \cite[Lemma~17]{Ellingham2016} implies that $A_1$ contains a $K_{2,2}$ minor rooted at $h_1^1$ and $u$.
+It follows that $G$ contains the third graph in Figure~\ref{fig:u} as a minor, again a contradiction. \end{proof}

-The third and fourth graphs in Figure~\ref{fig:v} illustrate that no two components of \( G - V(H) \) can reside in the same face, and \( G - V(H) \) has at most two components.
+The third and fourth graphs in Figure~\ref{fig:v} illustrate that no two components of \( G - V(H) \) can reside in the same face of $H$, and \( G - V(H) \) has at most two components.